sjbiaga/pisc/README.md

 The name before parentheses must be a channel name.

-Also, it is possible that (mis)match generates a comparison of two incompatible constants, i.e., that is detected by the `Scala` compiler as an error.

 Note that input/outut prefixes and the silent transition are followed by a dot, whereas restriction and (mis)match are not.